Cannabis as a Cure (Yes, a Cure) for Addiction

 The CDC reports that 115 Americans die from opioid-related causes, every single day, outpacing the number of deaths from vehicular accidents or firearms.
 Between 1999 and 2018, nearly 450,000 people died of opioid (legal and illegal) overdoses.

-The new Columbia University study examines opioid prescriptions made specifically by orthopaedic surgeons, who it notes are the nation’s third-highest prescribers of opioids.
+The Columbia University study examines opioid prescriptions made specifically by orthopaedic surgeons, who it notes are the nation’s third-highest prescribers of opioids.
 The study states:

 “…these population-level findings show that legalization of medical cannabis and patient access to dispensaries may be associated with reductions in opioid prescribing by orthopaedic surgeons.”